 - Everyone at Tzedakah Ministries’ and Explore Messiah…? once was on the journey that you are now taking.
 It is frightening and we can truly empathize.
 We want to offer through this CAFÉ Kehillah Discussion Board a place of community as you consider these eternity-changing decisions.

 - We are not here to pressure you.
 We do not consider you a statistic, a trophy or a convert – regardless of what you might have heard.
-If you choose to walk away, come back, walk away, come back, walk away … just know we will be here.
+If you choose to walk away, come back, walk away, come back, walk away from our conversations … just know we will be here.
 Grace and mercy is unconditional as is the love of Messiah Jesus for you.
 The journey is difficult and we know it.

 Is “Jewish Guilt” enough of a reason for you to drop any consideration of Jesus as Messiah?
 Why?
 How could you overcome the guilt factor and begin the consideration once again?